SOBotics/FireAlarm/README.md

 # chatbot
-A simple chatbot framework in C
+A simple Stack Exchange chatbot framework in C

 This is a simple Stack Exchange chatbot in C.